-Acceptance into a bachelor's degree program usually requires a high school diploma or equivalent.
+Acceptance into a bachelor's degree program requires a high school diploma or equivalent.
 College placement exams are usually required, and schools may look for students who are strong in math.
-Students who have earned Advanced Placement college credit in calculus, statistics or economics may be able to skip some entry-level classes.

 Those who want to begin a career as a financial advisor need to enroll in a financial advisor program that teaches conceptual, quantitative and analytical skills.
 Courses teach students a variety of problem-solving skills in security analysis, corporate finance, portfolio management and financial planning.
-The curriculum includes classes in:
+The curriculum includes:

 - Financial marketing

 Students in MBA programs develop strategic management skills in both the international and national financial arenas.
 The curriculum is designed to educate students in financial planning and control, financial analysis, capital budgeting and fund positioning.
 Courses include:

 The role of a financial advisor has evolved from working with only investments to undertaking retirement planning and budgeting, monitoring real estate holdings and assessing clients' financial portfolios.
 Career opportunities are available in a number of different financial sectors including:

 - Brokerage firms

 To qualify for a CFA designation, an applicant must have a bachelor's degree and four years of work experience.
 Individuals must pass three examinations that cover subjects such as accounting, portfolio management, financial markets, corporate finance, securities analysis and asset valuation.
 The first CFA exam is offered twice annually, while the second and third examinations are available just once a year.